cloudevents/spec/extensions/signature.md

 - Constraints:

   - OPTIONAL
-  - *Should* be present when `sigattr` ifs present.
+  - SHOULD be present when `sigattr` ifs present.

 ### sigattrtype

 - Type: `String`
-- Description: Defines the familly of attributes that participated in the signing function.
+- Description: Defines the family of attributes that participated in the signing function.
 See [SigAttrType Values](#sigattrtype-values)
 - Constraints:

   - OPTIONAL
-  - *MUST* be present when `sigattr` is present.
+  - MUST be present when `sigattr` is present.

 ## SigAttrType Values